 Just before the end of Denny Lane, on the left, is the Community Farm, where you can buy local organic produce.
 The Farm is a community-owned social enterprise, growing and selling organic food through a box delivery service.
 It’s owned by more than 500 local people.
 And, every year in August it is the site for Valley Fest – a weekend festival highlighting local organic food, music, workshops, performance, in other words pretty much everything you’d expect from a major festival.

 A few yards further on and you reach Wally Lane.
 The ACW goes to the right, but you could go left and make a short detour to the Salt and Malt cafe and Chew Valley Lake playground.
 Onto the ACW, and you’ll pass over the dam and the northern end of Chew Valley Lake.

 Owned by Bristol Water, it supplies most of Bristol’s drinking water.
 The lake is a Site of Special Scientific Interest and was opened by the queen in 1956.

 Wally Lane changes into Wallycourt lane before entering Chew Stoke.
 The area has a surprisingly rich history – going back to the old stone age.
-On to Bristol Rd, turn left and you’ll see the Stoke Inn, where we’ll stop.
+On to Bristol Rd, the route goes right, but we’ll turn left to refresh at the Stoke Inn.